Skip to main content

 Chinese (traditional) language box has ZH-CHT as the code.

-Four-letter codes are used to distinguish different dialects of a language.
-Above are two dialects of Chinese.
+Four-letter codes are used to distinguish different countries, cultures or dialects of a language.
+Above are two versions of English.

 Note